-- The maximum number of beds or persons permitted to be served nightly by the facility. - Off-street parking based upon demonstrated need., provided that the standards do not require more parking for emergency shelters than for other residential or commercial uses within the same zone. - The size and location of exterior and interior on-site waiting and client intake areas. - The provision of on-site management. - The proximity to other emergency shelters. provided that emergency shelters are not required to be more than 30 feet apart. - The length of stay. - Lighting. - Security during hours that the emergency shelter is in operation.
+- The maximum number of beds.

+- Off-street parking based upon demonstrated need...

+- The size and location of exterior and interior on-site waiting and client intake areas.

+- The provision of on-site management.

+- The proximity to other emergency shelters.

+- The length of stay.

+- Lighting.

+- Security during hours that the emergency shelter is in operation.